-- b) An Electric Facility subject to a default bid shall be paid the LBMP or other market clearing price applicable to the output from the facility.
-Accordingly, a default bid shall not limit the price that a facility may receive unless the default bid determines the LBMP or other market clearing price applicable to that facility. - c) The ISO shall not use a default bid to determine revised market clearing prices for periods prior to the imposition of the default bid, except as may be specifically authorized by the Commission. - d) Automated implementation of default bid mitigation measures shall be subject to the following requirements. - (1) Automated mitigation procedures shall not be applied to hydroelectric resources or External Generators.
+- (1) Automated mitigation procedures shall not be applied to hydroelectric resources or eExternal unitGenerators.
 In addition, except as specified below the following shall not be mitigated on an automated basis: (i) bids by a Market Party or its Affiliates that together have bidding control over 50 MW or less of capacity; or (ii) bids by a Market Party or its Affiliates that together have bidding control over 50 MW or more of capacity if the bids by such entities that meet the applicable conduct test for mitigation are for an amount of capacity that totals 50 MW or less.
-The foregoing exemptions shall be reduced or discontinued for any Market Party or its Affiliates determined by the ISO, after consulting with the bidding entity as specified in Section 3.3, to be submitting bids that constitute economic withholding that has a significant effect on prices or guarantee payments.
-The foregoing exemptions shall not apply to mitigation imposed pursuant to 3.1.2(b) and 3.2.1(3) of this Attachment H. - (2) Automated mitigation measures shall not be applied if the price effects of the measures would cause the average day-ahead energy price in the mitigated locations or zones to rise over the entire day. - (3) Automated mitigation measures shall be applied to Minimum Generation Bids and Start-Up Bids meeting the applicable conduct and impact tests.
-When mitigation of Minimum Generation Bids is warranted, mitigation shall be imposed from the first hour in which the impact test is met to the last hour in which the impact test is met, or for the duration of the mitigated Generator's minimum run time, whichever is longer.
+The foregoing exemptions shall be reduced or discontinued for any Market Party or its Affiliates determined by the NYISOISO, after consulting with the bidding entity as specified in Section 3.3, to be submitting bids that constitute economic withholding that has a significant effect on prices or guarantee payments.
+The foregoing exemptions shall not apply to mitigation imposed pursuant to 3.1.2(b) and 3.2.1(3) of this Attachment H. - (2) Automated mitigation measures shall not be applied if the price effects of the measures would cause the average day-ahead energy price in the mitigated locations or zones to rise over the entire day. - (3) Automated mitigation measures shall be applied to Minimum Generation Bids and Start-uUp bBids meeting the applicable conduct test and resulting in increases in LBMPs that meet the applicable impact test.
+When mitigation of Minimum Generation Bids is warranted, mitigation shall be imposed from the first hour in which the impact test is met to the last hour in which the impact test is met, or for the duration of the mitigated unitGenerator's minimum run time, whichever is longer.
+Automated mitigation measures shall not be applied to Minimum GenerationStart-Up bBids applicable to unitsfor Generators to be started after hour 20 in a dDispatch Dday and that have a minimum run time of at least 4 hours.